marchuang/marchuang.github.io/_posts/2016-3-8-Highchart-get-image-directory.md

 {% endhighlight %}

 ### Step 3:
-Create an AJAX object and contain highchart object into it
+Create an AJAX object and assign highchart object to it
 {% highlight javascript %}
 var obj = {},
 exportUrl = options.exporting.url;